stevensacks/storybook-mobile-addon/README.md

 }
 ```

-This addon works best along with the [@storybook/addon-viewport](https://github.com/storybookjs/storybook/tree/next/addons/viewport) addon, so please install that as well if you don't have it already.
+This addon works best when you set mobile-sized [viewports](https://storybook.js.org/docs/essentials/viewport) in your `preview.ts`.

 ## Contributing